FDio/vpp/docs/gettingstarted/users/installing/centos.rst

 Point to the Repository
 -----------------------

-For CentOS based systems, there are two respositories to pull VPP binaries from.
+For CentOS based systems, there are two respositories to pull VPP binaries from:

 * CentOS NFV SIG Repository
 * Nexus Repository